Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

 ITNs and IRS data where shared this time in the `day` unit, at which day so we can link any other related data to it easly if needed later like IDPs camps GPS and the populated locations that do not link to a particular catchment location in the catchment file, I introduced the `sn` column, this is the unique ID of the record that might be used to share any related data later.

-- `sn` in case it is needed to link any record related data.
+- `sn` in case it is needed to link any data related to this record later like IDPs Camps GPS.
 - `year` Year excution started
 - `execution_started` Month excution started
-- `target_type` `1` is a planned location, `blank` or `zero` is eithr an IDPs camp, or other unplanned populated location.
+- `target_type` `1` is a planned location, `blank` or `zero` is eithr an IDPs camp, or other unplanned populated location, *it needs more review*.
 - `village_uid`
 - `district_id_nmcp`
 - `day_of_execution`
-- `houses_2022` started using this variable from 2022.
+- `houses_2022` this variable were introduced to the data from 2022.
 - `res` Residents.
 - `idps`
 - `pop_m` Male Population